1

 What does a transportation planner do?

 A transportation planner analyzes transportation systems and develops plans to improve traffic flow, safety, and accessibility.
 They use data, GIS tools, and modeling software to design transportation projects and coordinate with government agencies and stakeholders.
-The role often requires knowledge of transportation policies, regulations, and environmental considerations.
+Strong analytical skills and knowledge of transportation policies are essential for this role.

 What is an associate transportation planner?